marionomics/migracion-lgbt/README.md

 At some point during the research I had to filter all the datasets from ENOE, since not always I found the required element.
 So I decided to use a script to identify which datasets have the required colums.
 The list is found in `auxiliary/ENOE_available.csv`, and it can be run with script on `scripts/find_datasets.py`.

+The script `download_ENOE.py` gets the datasets from the appropriate urls in ENOE's "datos abiertos" area in the [website](https://www.inegi.org.mx/programas/enoe/15ymas/#Datos_abiertos) and places them on the folder `data`.
+The data is not included in the repository and has to be downloaded by using the script.
+If you notice that some datasets are missing you can always use the script `download_enoe_ind.py` to download datasets individually using the url.
+Be sure to change url, year and quarter.

 ## Data
 All raw data gets downloaded in `data` folder.